jowieweb/stuff/HomeWeb2/README.md

 # HomeWeb2
-Simple WebApp based on Node.js allowing to control and monitor MQTT based SmartHome instances
+Simple WebApp based on Node.js allowing to control and monitor MQTT based SmartHome instances.
+Uses WebSockets to keep the states in sync across multiple users.
+Web design inspired by Homeassistant

 Configuration done in config.json file:
 ```javascript